IssamLaradji/mlrg_website/README.md

-1. To update the website: http://www.cs.ubc.ca/labs/lci/mlrg/
+1. You can update the mlrg website (http://www.cs.ubc.ca/labs/lci/mlrg/) by changing the contents of the folder `/cs/web/www.cs.ubc.ca/docs/labs/lci/mlrg/`:
-    * user your CS account to add the folders `slides`, `schedules`, and `css` and the file `index.html` to:
+    * For example, you can use your CS account to add `slides`, `schedules`, and `css` and `index.html` to that folder.
-`/cs/web/www.cs.ubc.ca/docs/labs/lci/mlrg/`